adrinux/HuMC/README.md

 hum -n awesome
 ```

-This will create a new site at 'sites/awesome' with a custom theme 'sites/awesome/theme/awesome' ready to go.
+This will create a new site at 'sites/awesome' with a the base theme bunait 'sites/awesome/theme/bunait' ready to go.
 It will also have run 'git init', 'git add .', 'git commit' and created staging plus production branches.

 (Optional, but wise) Next add a git remote and push the starter code before you begin work.
 (An automated git deploy setup might make this redundant in future.)
 Use the '--all' flag to push all branches at once: